 14. Will Housekeeping Clean My Room?

 Yes.
-While the schedule may differ at some hotels, housekeeping will be provided twice a week, or once every two days after your first negative COVID-19 test.
+Bear in mind though that the schedule will differ between hotels.
+Generally speaking housekeeping will be provided twice a week, or once every two days after your first negative COVID-19 test.
 You will wait in another room, or a designated area, while your room is cleaned.

 A laundry service will also be available (at your expense).